The ‘Do Your Job’ Amendment.

 And to make it airtight, I built it around capping the national debt rather than capping the deficit.
 (For more detail on the drafting process, see my background notes below.)

 The final result, I think, does the trick, and represents a golden mean between being too rigid and too flexible.

 It is a bit wordier than I’d like: 260 words, including headers.
 Brevity is the soul of constitutional wit.
 But then, isn’t specificity a small price to pay for actually getting the job done?

 The Do Your Job Amendment

 Section 1.
-Whenever the total outstanding debt of the United States exceeds the authorized debt of the United States, any person then serving as a Senator, Representative, President, or Vice President of the United States shall at that moment become ineligible for reelection and shall also be ineligible, for a period of eight years following the expiration of his or her term, to serve in any of the aforesaid positions or to hold any other office or public trust under the United States.
+Whenever the total outstanding debt of the United States exceeds the authorized debt of the United States, any person then serving as a Senator, Representative, President, or Vice President of the United States shall at that moment become ineligible for reelection and shall also be ineligible, for a period of eight years following the expiration of his or her term, to serve in any of the aforesaid positions or to serve as an officer, trustee, employee, or contractor of the United States.

 Section 2.
 The authorized debt of the United States shall be equal to one hundred five percent of the total outstanding debt of the United States on the date of the ratification of this article, but may be altered from time to time with the approval of Congress and a majority of the state legislatures in States containing a majority of the population of the United States as determined by the most recent decennial enumeration.
 For purposes of enforcing this article, debt shall be measured in constitutional dollars.